The Olympic and Paralympic Games Tokyo 2020 (2021)

 Each year thousands of pounds are spent on medications to treat conditions such as anxiety and depression.
 These medications often have negative side effects.
 Exercise is an alternative treatment that is low cost and has few side effects.
 In this free course, Exercise and mental health, we will look at the links between exercise and improved mental health and psychological well-being.
 This will include consideration of the role of exercise in combating stress, anxiety and depression, and in enhancing mood.Learn more ❯Exercise and mental health

 This free course, The science behind wheeled sports, focuses on cycling and wheelchair racing: what we might collectively call wheeled sports.
 The Scientific concepts such as force, acceleration and speed are also useful for understanding these sports.
-However, cycling and wheelchair racing differ from other sports in that technology more obviously plays an important role.Learn more ❯The science behind wheeled sports
+However, cycling and wheelchair racing differ from other sports in that technology more obviously plays an important role.Please note: This course contains two Flash activities which are no longer playable.
+These are being updated.
+This course can still be studied, but you may like to postpone your study for now if you would rather have the full experience.Learn more ❯The science behind wheeled sports

 Have you ever experienced a sport injury?
 Have you ever thought there could be a psychological dimension to sport injuries, as well as a physical one?
 Sport injury is relatively common among sport and exercise participants, and while the physical impact of injury is often easy to recognise, the psychological impact is less obvious.
 In this free course, Exploring the psychological aspects of sport injury, you will examine the relationship between injury and psychological factors.
 You will look at the link between injury and psychology at two distinct points – before an injury has occurred and then following an injury.
 First, you will consider the psychological factors that may increase the likelihood of sustaining a sport injury (pre-injury), and then you will consider psychological reactions to the incidence of a sport injury (post-injury).
 The course will also allow you to examine how sport and exercise psychology can be used both to help minimise the risk of injury and to help people cope better with sport injury rehabilitation.
 The video below featuring OU student and Olympic Gold Medallist Helen Richardson-Walsh explains more.Learn more ❯Exploring the psychological aspects of sport injury